This is difficult, Liz Truss admits after major U-turn

 "I'm absolutely determined to see through what I promised - to deliver a higher growth, more prosperous United Kingdom to see us though the storm we face," Ms Truss said.

-The 10-minute news conference came after a dramatic day in which the prime minister fired Kwasi Kwarteng as chancellor after he returned early from a US summit.
+The eight-minute news conference came after a dramatic day in which the prime minister fired Kwasi Kwarteng as chancellor after he returned early from a US summit.

+Some Tory MPs have been calling for the prime minister to resign following the news conference, which one senior backbencher branded "a mega disaster".

 The prime minister has appointed former Health Secretary Jeremy Hunt - who backed Rishi Sunak in the Tory leadership contest - as the new chancellor.

-Ms Truss said her new chancellor shared her vision for the country and would deliver her economic plan.
+Ms Truss said her new chancellor shared her vision for the country and would deliver a statement on her economic plan at the end of this month.

-Admitting "we need to act now to reassure the markets", Ms Truss reversed a key policy to scrap the planned rise in corporation tax from 19% to 25%.
+Admitting "we need to act now to reassure the markets", Ms Truss struck a solemn tone as she reversed a key policy to scrap the planned rise in corporation tax from 19% to 25%.

+She said the move should raise £18bn a year in tax revenue for the government and act as a "down payment" on her economic plan.

+"I want to be honest, this is difficult," Ms Truss said.
+"But we will get through this storm."

+Following her statement, Ms Truss took questions from three journalists, all of whom asked her why she had not left office along with Mr Kwarteng.

+She said she was "determined to see through what I've promised" before leaving abruptly, shocking some journalists who did not get a chance to ask questions.

-The decision is the second major U-turn on the mini-budget after Ms Truss cancelled her plan to scrap the top rate of income tax earlier this month.
+The statement marks the second major U-turn on the mini-budget after Ms Truss cancelled her plan to scrap the top rate of income tax earlier this month.

 On 23 September, Mr Kwarteng unveiled a so-called mini-budget to deliver the prime minister's vision, announcing the biggest package of tax cuts in decades.